 FDA-Approved Medications For Opioid Use Disorder

-If you struggle with an opioid use disorder, there are three medications that are commonly used in treatment:
+If you struggle, there are three medications that are commonly used in opioid abuse treatment:

 - Naltrexone: This medication blocks opioid receptors in the brain, reducing the euphoric effects of opioids.
 This means you’ll no longer feel good should you take the drug, and this makes resisting temptations and triggers easier.